hrantgartley/hrantgartley/README.md

 ## Developer in training

-Currently a senior majoring in IT at the University of North Alabama
+Recent Graduate from the University of North Alabama

-- 🌍  I'm based in Florence, AL
+- 🌍  I'm based in Birmingham, AL
-- 🧠  I'm learning NodeJS, Rust, WX-Wdigets in C++, and ReactJS
+- 🧠  I'm learning NodeJS, Rust, Spring Boot, and ReactJS
 - 🤝  I'm open to collaborating on projects that help me learn understanding Rust, C++, and those utilizing NodeJS

 ### Skills